Batch Operations / Exporting Data

 #Export Users

-All WordPress users without a matching CRM contact record will be exported as new contacts.
+If no existing record is found, a new record will be created.
 Any fields configured on the Contact Fields tab will be synced.
 Any tags specified for Assign Tags on the General settings tab will be applied.

 When to use it: If you’re just setting up WP Fusion for the first time, you may have WordPress users that aren’t already in your CRM or marketing automation tool.
 This tool lets you export those users.